CodeYourFuture/syllabus/docs/git/cheatsheet.md

 ### Instructions

-1. Open the repo on Github in your browser (for the coursework this will likely be https://github.com/CodeYourFuture/COURSEWORK_REPO_NAME):
+1. Open the repository on Github in your browser
+   - For most of your coursework this will likely be `https://github.com/CodeYourFuture/COURSEWORK_REPO_NAME`
 2. Click the "Code" button, which opens a menu:

 ![Code menu](./assets/cloning-1.png)